camptocamp/c2cgeoportal/doc/integrator/cluster.rst

 in production.

-Creating a cluster implies to separate the database and the application to make sure that the data are the same on all servers.
+Creating a cluster implies to separate the database and the application to make sure that the data is the same on all servers.

-A possibility is to have the same database for all servers (integration, production).
+One possibility is to have the same database for all servers (integration, production).
 A single schema for static data is shared, whereas a dedicated main schema will be used for each server.

 Deploying data from integration to production may be done by `cloning the main integration schema <https://wiki.postgresql.org/wiki/Clone_schema>`_.

-For the next steps it is important to figure out if the main goal is the scalability or the robustness of the application.
+For the next steps, it is important to know if your main goal is the scalability or the robustness of the application.

-In general the scalability is more important because the main cause of down time is due of too much traffic.
+In general, scalability is more important, because the main cause of down time is too much traffic.

-In this case the first thing to do is to separate the services:
+In this case, the first thing to do is to separate the services:

  * PostgreSQL / PostGIS
  * Print
  * WSGI application
  * MapServer / MapCache / Memcached

-To have better DB performances, one can setup multiple Postgres servers in a `master/slave <https://wiki.postgresql.org/wiki/Binary_Replication_Tutorial>`_ configuration.
+To have better DB performance, one can setup multiple Postgres servers in a `master/slave <https://wiki.postgresql.org/wiki/Binary_Replication_Tutorial>`_ configuration.
 To enable this feature on GeoMapFish, you must add this to your ``vars_<project>.yaml``: